-A 2018 review article showed that nearly all IF studies resulted in some degree of weight loss, ranging from
+A 2018 review article stated that nearly all IF studies resulted in some degree of weight loss, ranging from

 The use of an IF diet may also have a beneficial effect on blood pressure.
 In one

-IF can have various health benefits for people with diabetes.
-These include:
+IF can have various health benefits for people with diabetes, including:

 - promoting weight loss

-- improving insulin sensitivity, leading to lower insulin requirements
+- improving insulin sensitivity, thus leading to lower insulin requirements

 - normalizing fasting blood glucose levels